 St. John has a distinctive atmosphere, an air that combines a solid West Indian tradition with a more contemporary and cosmopolitan attitude.
 This combination of worlds is a direct product of its status as a US territory.
 Here, one can indulge in the pleasures of the islands while still enjoying the convenience and security of the United States.
 This unique quality has made St. John a favorite hideaway for artists and other escapees from the mainland as well as vacationers seeking a quietly exotic yet comfortably familiar getaway.

 Weather: St. John is a tropical environment and shifts between excellent and outstanding, with temperatures ranging from 68 to 85 degrees F in the winter months and 78 to 95 degrees F in the summer months.
-The trade winds bring in an occasional shower, which is usually very short-lived (5 to 15 minutes), and then the sun pops back out!
+The trade winds bring in an occasional shower, which is usually very short-lived (five to 15 minutes), and then the sun pops back out!

 Currency: We use the American dollar here.
 Most establishments also accept most major credit cards and traveler’s checks.
 If using a credit card, ask before shopping or dining.